run-ai/docs/docs/admin/workloads/submitting-workloads.md

       8. In the *General* pane, add special settings for your training (optional):

+         1. Toggle the switch to allow the workspace to exceed the project's quota.
+         2. Set the backoff limit before workload failure, this can be changed, if necessary.
+Use integers only.
+(Default = 6, maximum = 100, minimum = 0).
-         1. Press *Auto-deletion* to delete the training automatically when it either completes or fails.
+         3. Press *Auto-deletion* to delete the training automatically when it either completes or fails.
 You can configure the timeframe in days, hours, minuets, and seconds.
 If the timeframe is set to 0, the training will be deleted immediately after it completes or fails.
-         2. Press *Annotation* to a name and value to annotate the training.
+         4. Press *Annotation* to a name and value to annotate the training.
 Repeat this step to add multiple annotations.
-         3. Press *Label* to a name and value to label the training.
+         5. Press *Label* to a name and value to label the training.
 Repeat this step to add multiple labels.

-      9. When complete, press *Create workspace.
+      9. When complete, press *Create workspace*.

 === "Training"